jonas-grgt/jonasg.io/content/posts/unit-test-ambiguity/index.md

 We simply cannot agree on a common concept what the unit exactly represents.

 In the second part of this testing series, I aim to clarify this ambiguity by defining what actually should be tested or what the unit actually is.
-This will pave the way for a deeper understanding of testing's true value.
+This will pave the way for a deeper understanding of the true value of writing tests.
 ## The Smallest Testable Module
 Unfortunately, the term "Unit Testing" has become synonymous with testing overall.
 Conversely, a common definition of Unit Testing is the smallest testable component that can be isolated[^1].
 For many, this translates to testing a